swittman/middara_dice/README.md

 ## Getting started

-Add the following to pubspec.yaml
+Add the following dependency and font to your pubspec.yaml
 ```
 dependencies:
   flutter: